Enhanced Sensitivity to Blackbody Radiation in Spintronic Poisson Bolometers: Introduction

-On the other hand, the most common LWIR thermal detectors are microbolometers, which measure radiation via temperature-induced change of a material’s electrical properties.
+On the other hand, the most common uncooled LWIR detectors are microbolometers, which measure radiation via a temperature-induced change of the material’s electrical properties \cite{rogalski2019infrared}.
 Microbolometers typically employ vanadium oxide (VOx), amorphous silicon (a-Si), and are sometimes enhanced with metal-insulator-metal (MIM) absorbers to improve optical coupling \cite{wu2023one, FLIRA655, fonseca2025new_amorSilicon, chen2020polarization}.
-Recent advances have also introduced thermomechanical detectors based on shape memory polymer (SMP) or perforated MIM absorber membrane as a promising new class of thermal detectors \cite{adiyan2019shape, das2023thermodynamically}.
+Thermomechanical detectors are a promising new class of uncooled detectors, which are based on a shape memory polymer (SMP) or a perforated MIM absorber membrane \cite{adiyan2019shape, das2023thermodynamically}.
 However, both microbolometers and thermomechanical detectors face inherent constraints such as slow thermal time constants \cite{yu2020low, rogalski2021trends}, relatively large pixel footprints \cite{yu2020low}, and susceptibility to thermal or mechanical noise \cite{vashaee2024thermoelectric, adiyan2019shape}.
 These limitations restrict response speed, resolution scaling, and ultimate sensitivity compared to cryogenically cooled photon detectors.
 As a result, achieving high sensitivity at room temperature remains an outstanding challenge for LWIR thermal detection.
-The most common figure of merit of the sensitivity of an infrared detector is the noise equivalent differential temperature (NEDT), or interchangeably noise equivalent temperature difference (NETD), representing the minimum temperature difference that can be sensed by the detector with a signal-to-noise ratio (SNR) equal to one \cite{bianconi2020recent, rogalski2019infrared}.
-Visionary comparisons of the NEDT of state-of-the-art cooled and uncooled LWIR detectors are shown in \textbf{Figure 1} (a),(b).
+The most common figure of merit for infrared detector sensitivity is the noise equivalent differential temperature (NEDT), or interchangeably noise equivalent temperature difference (NETD), representing the minimum temperature difference that can be sensed by the detector with a signal-to-noise ratio (SNR) equal to one \cite{bianconi2020recent, rogalski2019infrared}.
+We compare the NEDT of state-of-the-art cooled and uncooled LWIR detectors in \textbf{Figure 1} (a) and (b).